top of page

 Multi-Specialty Recruitment Assessment

-After applying in October/November, the next step will be preparing for and undertaking the Multiple Specialty Recruitment Assessment (MSRA) in January/February.
+After applying in November, the next step will be preparing for and undertaking the Multiple Specialty Recruitment Assessment (MSRA) in January/February.
 For detailed information on the exam click here.

-This year, the MSRA will not form part of your final score, but it is still essential to score well as this is the only way of progressing to interview!
+This year, the MSRA will not form part of your final score, but it is essential to score well, as this is the only way of progressing to an interview!

 Structure of the MSRA

-• This includes questions similar to the SJT done at the end of medical school, where you are given a clinical scenario and asked what you would do in particular situations
+• This includes questions similar to a Situation Judgement Test, where you are given a clinical scenario and asked what you would do in particular situations.

 • There are two types of questions: